 We believe that voluntary exchange is the beating heart of our global community, and that every trade makes our world a little bit better.

-Our mission is to use Bitcoin SV and the Tokenized Protocol to make voluntary exchange simpler, faster, and much more affordable.
+Our mission is to use the Tokenized Protocol to make voluntary exchange simpler, faster, and much more affordable.

 The initial release of the Tokenized platform will include support for the following asset types: